-Sicily, the largest of the Italian islands, is a fantastic destination with outstanding natural beauty, archaeological sites such as Agrigento’s Valley of the Temples and amazing island cuisine based on Greek, Roman and Arab influences.
-Off the northern coast of Sicily, the Aeolian Islands present a unique cruising experience where you can enjoy views of Stromboli and its volcanic lava flows or join the jet-set at Panarea where you can go diving in turquoise waters or relax at aperitivo hour at the portside bars in San Pietro.
+Sicily, the largest of the Italian islands, is a fantastic Mediterranean yacht charter destination with outstanding natural beauty, archaeological sites such as Agrigento’s Valley of the Temples and amazing island cuisine based on Greek, Roman and Arab influences.
+Off the northern coast of Sicily, the Aeolian Islands present a unique cruising experience where you can enjoy views of Stromboli and its volcanic lava flows or join the jet-set at Panarea where you can go diving in the turquoise Mediterranean waters or relax at aperitivo hour at the portside bars in San Pietro.

 Malta’s geographic location in the heart of the Mediterranean, results in a yacht charter destination that draws on a cross-section of cultural influences from Europe, North Africa and beyond.

 Aside from scuba diving at the many wrecks, reefs and caves throughout the Maltese archipelego, our top experiences for Maltese yacht charters start with a visit to Valletta, the capital city with a blend of modern caféterias, fine restaurants and Baroque architecture.
 Add in a trip to the small island of Comino – car-free and undeveloped, the aquamarine waters of the Blue Lagoon are ideal for snorkelling.